cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

     "models": [
          {
             "filters" : [ "tag1", "tag2" ] - OPTIONAL
+            "maximum_evaluations": <EXPERIMENTAL: maximum number of similar evaluations to perform at once.
+            Default is 1.>
             "name": <name of model in models directory>, "onnx": <boolean indicating if an ONNX version of the model should be saved>, "tests": [